uib-ub/ansible-role-fuseki/README.md

 ## Requirements

 A Java runtime has to be installed on the target host.
+Apache Jena and Apache Jena Fuseki aims to support the last two LTS releases of java and will post a new major release when a LTS is no longer in use.

+* Apache Jena  4.X branch supports java 11 to 17
+* Apache Jena 5.X branch supports java 17 to 21

+The default version if none is set is now 5.0, so a java >= 17 is currently required, if the version isn't lowered.

-When used from Enterprise Linux, remember to add selinux boolean for `httpd_can_network_connect` if fuseki is behind an Apache webserver.
+When used from Enterprise Linux, remember to add selinux boolean for `httpd_can_network_relay` if fuseki is behind an Apache webserver.

 ## Example Playbook